-- Reading - ★ Writing
+- Reading - Writing

 At the beginning of the year our main focus in literacy will be to learn the letter sounds and master the skill of blending.
 In school we begin by teaching the letter sounds using Jolly Phonics.
 As soon as we have learnt the first six sounds (s, a, t, p, i, n) we start to blend sounds together to make simple words and read them.
-The children also begin to identify the sounds they hear in words which then move's them onto writing simple words.
-As we introduce each weeks new sounds we will send home a sound fan for you to share with your child.
+The children also begin to identify the sounds they hear in words which then moves them onto writing simple words.
+Each week we introduce 4 new sounds and we will send home a sound fan for you to share with your child to help them practise those sounds.

 When writing at home with your child, always encourage use of lower case letters and correct letter formation from the start.
-Included in the induction pack is a correct letter formation guide.
+Included in the induction pack is a correct letter formation guide and you can also use this link.